roblaing/erlang-webapp-howto/unit5/README.md

 While the proplists produced by the Json and XML parsers are similar, it's important to note they're not identical, creating some tricky things to abstract them for the ETS table I intend putting their data in.

-The obvious difference is Json keys are strings (lists of character codes in Erlang) whereas XML keys are atoms.
+The obvious difference is Json keys are binary strings whereas XML keys are atoms.

 The <a href="http://erlang.org/doc/efficiency_guide/commoncaveats.html#list_to_atom-1">lists vs atoms</a> section of the Erlang's documentation's Efficiency guide warns: